rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

 As you can see, we're simulating a distributed cache like Redis with an in-memory map and a delay to simulate the network latency.
-Moreover, we're not paying attention to concurrent access to the map since the main topic of the article is not the concurrent access of data structures.
-Please, don't use the above code in production.
-Moreover, the behaviour in case the repositories are not found in the cache is a bit rude.
+Moreover, we must pay attention to concurrent access to the map since the article's main topic is not the simultaneous access of data structures.
+Please don't use the above code in production.
+Moreover, the behavior in case the repositories are not found in the cache is rude.
 The method throws a `NoSuchElementException` exception.
 However, it'll be clear in a moment why we did it.

 At startup time, the only cached repositories are those of the user with `UserId(42L)`.

 Now, we can implement a pimped version of our original `findRepositories` method.
 It'll spawn two tasks: one to retrieve the repositories from the cache and one to retrieve the repositories from the GitHub API.
-The first task that completes successfully will stop the computation.
+The first task that is completed successfully will stop the computation.
 Here is the code:

 ```java
 static class GitHubCachedRepository implements FindRepositoriesByUserIdPort {